-With the goal of bringing about jobs and long-term manufacturing growth in Raleigh, N.C., President Obama visited North Carolina State University recently to announce a new manufacturing institute.
+With the goal of bringing about jobs and long-term manufacturing growth in Raleigh, N.C., President Obama visited North Carolina State University recently to announce a new institute.
 Earlier this year, the government, which is spending $200 million in manufacturing financing for the project, says the funds will be used to develop technologically advanced and energy efficient electronic chips.
 Such products will then be used to make motors, consumer electronics and other devices smaller faster and more efficient.
 The new institute is being led by a consortium of 18 businesses and six universities.

 Manufacturing Factoring Supports Industry Growth at Home